icshwi/etherlabmaster/README.md

 ```

 ### `make autoconf`
-* One should run this everytime when the CONFIG_OPTIONS is changed.
+* One should run this every time when the CONFIG_OPTIONS is changed.